Leonor2004/FSI_24-25/CTFs/CTF8.md

     </figure>
 </div>

-After that we searched for the verion of the WordPress and the version of the plugins.
+After that we searched for the vesion of the WordPress and the version of the plugins.
 We found oembed version 1.0, notificationx v1 and other versions.

 <div align="center">